leifoolsen/lavu-grid/README.md

 A Polymer 1.x Responsive Grid.

-The CSS from [Material Design Lite grid](https://github.com/google/material-design-lite/tree/master/src/grid) is used as a base, so most of this documentaion is copy pasted from that URL.
+The CSS from [Material Design Lite grid](https://github.com/google/material-design-lite/tree/master/src/grid) is used as a base, so most of this documentaion is copy pasted from the the [Material Design Lite](http://www.getmdl.io/index.html) layout [GRID](http://www.getmdl.io/components/index.html#layout-section/grid) section.

 ## Introduction